The Bankrate promise

 If you were in foster care as a child, there are two questions on the FAFSA relating to your experience.
 The first question is to help you learn about additional assistance you may qualify to receive through various federal programs.

 The second is part of a series of questions the application includes to determine your dependency status.
-Remember, qualifying as an independent student means that only your financial information is used to determine your eligibility, which means that you may have a better chance of qualifying for Pell Grants, subsidized student loans and other need-based financial aid.
+Remember, qualifying as an independent student means that only your financial information is used to determine your eligibility, which means you may have a better chance of qualifying for Pell Grants, subsidized student loans and other need-based financial aid.

 How to fill out the FAFSA if you have a legal guardian or foster parents